Privacy Policy

 Feedback

-If you use the in-app feedback button or rate a lecture, we keep your rating and any voice note (and its transcript) so we can improve the product during the beta.
+If you use the in-app feedback button or rate a lecture, we keep your rating and any voice note (and its transcript) so we can improve the product.

 What we do not collect